 “We observed, approximately 25 years after the complete ban on asbestos use, a declining trend for lung cancer incidence, as well as for mortality and DALYs due to asbestos exposure.”

-What this means for families: even if asbestos is banned today, legacy materials in buildings, ships, and older products can continue to harm people for decades.
+Even if asbestos is banned today, legacy materials in buildings, ships, and older products can continue to harm people for decades.
 The damage doesn’t disappear overnight.

-Yes.
 A BMJ systematic review found:

 “A significant increase in the risk of lung cancer was found for neighborhood exposure (1.48, 95% CI 1.18 to 1.86),” indicating that living near asbestos sources raises risk even outside workplaces.

-Screening Can Save Lives—When Exposure Is Considered
+Screening Can Save Lives—If Exposure History is Considered

 Low‑dose CT (LDCT) lung cancer screening helps high‑risk people live longer by finding tumors earlier.
 A widely cited review concludes:

-- “Asbestos exposure is the most important cause of occupational lung cancer mortality,” and
+“Asbestos exposure is the most important cause of occupational lung cancer mortality,” and

-- “The promotion of LDCT‑based screening among asbestos‑exposed workers is an urgent priority.”
+“The promotion of LDCT‑based screening among asbestos‑exposed workers is an urgent priority.”

 The same review suggests screening workers aged 50 and older with five or more years of asbestos exposure (or fewer years if exposure was intense), especially when combined with smoking history.

-Bottom line: if you know—or strongly suspect—you were exposed to asbestos, ask your doctor whether LDCT screening fits your situation.
+If you know—or strongly suspect—you were exposed to asbestos, ask your doctor whether LDCT screening fits your situation.

-Why Risk Persists Even After Exposure Ends
+Why Asbestos Is Still Dangerous Even Long After Exposure

 Asbestos fibers are microscopic and durable.
 Once inhaled, they can lodge deep in the lungs for decades, fueling inflammation, scarring, and genetic damage.
 That’s why experts emphasize the long latency between exposure and diagnosis and why global studies observe benefits years—often decades—after bans.

-What Families and Workers Can Do Now
+Practical Steps Families and Workers Can Take Now

-- Know your history: Workplaces (construction, shipbuilding, power plants), military service, home renovations, and environmental hotspots all matter.
+Workplaces (construction, shipbuilding, power plants), military service, home renovations, and environmental hotspots all matter.

-- Talk to a clinician: If you have documented or likely exposure, ask about LDCT screening and risk‑based monitoring.
+If you have documented or likely exposure, ask about LDCT screening and risk‑based monitoring.

-- Document exposure: Keep records of jobs, worksites, products, and any building or demolition activity that could have released asbestos.
+Keep records of jobs, worksites, products, and any building or demolition activity that could have released asbestos.

 If you or someone you know has been exposed to asbestos and later developed lung cancer or a related condition, Brayton Purcell LLP can help you understand your rights and options.
 Our team has decades of experience investigating exposure pathways and pursuing accountability.

-Contact Brayton Purcell LLP or call (800) 361-2417 for a free consultation.
+Contact Brayton Purcell LLP or call (844) 768-0794 for a free consultation.